 Dale Ann Bradley

-A five-time winner of the International Bluegrass Music Association’s (IBMA) Female Vocalist of the Year award, Dale Ann Bradley is acknowledged as one of bluegrass music’s greatest contemporary singers, with a pure, shimmering soprano that brings alive the stories she sings.
+A six-time winner of the International Bluegrass Music Association’s (IBMA) Female Vocalist of the Year award, Dale Ann Bradley is one of bluegrass music’s greatest contemporary singers, with a pure, shimmering soprano that brings alive the stories she sings.
 Though she has established a successful Nashville music career, she stays true to her Appalachian roots, with deft guitar picking, gospel-inspired harmonies, and “nothing doctored up” personal songwriting that bring listeners to the heart of bluegrass music.

-Over the past 30 years, Dale Ann Bradley has built an international solo career with the backing of her stellar band, playing venues from the Grand Ole Opry to stages in Japan and Ireland, and has recorded with the likes of Pam Tillis and Alison Krauss.
-With eleven solo albums to her credit, Dale Ann received her first Grammy nomination for 2016’s Pocket Full of Keys; she received her second nomination with her all-female bluegrass supergroup Sister Sadie.
-In 2018, she was inducted into the Kentucky Music Hall of Fame.
+Over the past 30 years, Bradley has built an international solo career, playing venues from the Grand Ole Opry to stages in Japan and Ireland, and has recorded with the likes of Pam Tillis and Alison Krauss.
+With 12 solo albums to her credit, Dale Ann received her first Grammy nomination for 2016’s Pocket Full of Keys; she received her second nomination with her all-female bluegrass supergroup Sister Sadie in 2019.
+(She left the group in December 2020 to focus on her solo career.)
+In 2018, Bradley was inducted into the Kentucky Music Hall of Fame.